Last updated on December 23, 2019

 Installing Anaconda is the absolutely easiest method to install all packages needed.
 If your Anaconda distribution you can open up your terminal and type: conda install <packagename>.
 That is, if you need to install all packages:

 pip install numpy scipy pandas seaborn beautifulsoup4

 In a more recent post, you can learn all about installing, using, and upgrading Python packages using both Pip and conda.

 How to Use Pandas read_html

-In this section we will work with Pandas read_html to parse data from a Wikipedia article.
-The article we are going to parse have 6 tables and there are some data we are going to explore in 5 of them.
+In this section, we will work with Pandas read_html to parse data from a Wikipedia article.
+The article we are going to parse has 6 tables and there are some data we are going to explore in 5 of them.
 We are going to look at Scoville Heat Units and Pod size of different chili pepper species.

 Pandas read_html example: